ssokolova01/Visualization-Projects/Stage0_Visualization/HackBio_Viz_Stage_0_Report_Final.md

 **Visualization for Healthcare Translation**

-***[Introduction]{.mark}***
+***Introduction***

-[The importance of data visualization in healthcare became evident in the 19^th^ century when Florence Nightingale first applied it for epidemiological data.
+The importance of data visualization in healthcare became evident in the 19th century when Florence Nightingale first applied it for epidemiological data.
 Useful healthcare data visualization has certain purposes: decision-making, pattern recognition, data simplification.
 These clinical demands often mismatch with sophisticated scientific visualization approaches with detail-oriented and aesthetic preference.
-To avoid missed insights and delayed decisions, the gap between clinical needs and scientific complexity can be bridged using simple graphs, dashboards and infographics for effective healthcare data translation. \[1,2\]]{.mark}
+To avoid missed insights and delayed decisions, the gap between clinical needs and scientific complexity can be bridged using simple graphs, dashboards and infographics for effective healthcare data translation.
+[1,2]

 ***[Scientist Perspectives]{.mark}***